The Careful Guide to Quitting

 Your second conversation is where you formally quit and wrap things up.
 If you talked to your manager on Friday, make this follow-up a Monday or Tuesday.
 Don’t wait a week.
 You want to signal urgency, and not doing so suggests you weren’t that serious about your decision to quit.

-On this second conversation, sit down with your manager and if they have new information, they’ll share it.
-If your decision stands, expect to fill the next eight minutes of this ten-minute meeting what your remaining time will look like, and you will leave on good terms.
+On this second conversation, sit down with your manager; if they have new information, they’ll share it.
+If your decision stands, expect to fill the next eight minutes of this ten-minute meeting with what your remaining time will look like, and you will leave on good terms.

 Epilogue